maarky/option/README.md

     class User
     {
         ...

         public function __construct(string $name, string $email, String\Option $phoneNumber) {
             ...
         }
     }

     //we do have a phone number
     $user = new User('John Dough', 'john@example.com', new String\Some('123-456-7890'));

     //we do not have a phone number
     $user = new User('John Dough', 'john@example.com', new String\None);

 Now that you have your user object how do you know if that user has a phone number?
 Without options you would need to either add a hasPhoneNumber() method to your User object or you would have to get the phone number and then check if it is null or empty.
-With options you know that getPhoneNumber() will return a Some or a None and you can ask either if it has a value.
+With options you know that getPhoneNumber() will return a Some or a None and you can ask if it has a value.
 Your user object doesn't care.

     //without options with PHP < 5.5